mr-anderson86/JDA_Example/README.md

 ## Description:

 This repository represents a Jenkins pipeline, which all runs on an agent based on a docker image, which is been built first on some remote other label (therefor the Docker file).
+Screenshots of final results can be found in the screenshots directory :-)

 Meaning: